Women in Leadership

 Women in Leadership Positions – Simple Truths

-The point is that there is obviously more than meets the eye, and the idea of “improving” the situation is not clearly defined.
+The point is that there is more than meets the eye, and the idea of “improving” the situation is not clearly defined.
 It appears that women are very dominant in the workplace.
 Still, we must ask ourselves whether “equality” would be an improvement.
 If so, would that require an increase in the number of women in leadership and a decline in the number of women in the workforce?
 Would it require a leveling of the compensation or graduation rates?
-These are probably not good ideas to the entire female gender.
+These are probably not good ideas for the entire female gender.

 You might also like my article titled Leadership Lessons from the Mouths of Leaders

 - Murray, G. (2012, Sept 30).
 When do we prefer male over female leaders?
 Retrieved from http://www.psychologytoday.com/blog/caveman-politics/201209/when-do-we-prefer-male-over-female-leaders

 - Brittany, M. (2013, June 03).
 Are women destined to overtake men in the workforce?
 Retrieved from http://finance.townhall.com/columnists/morganbrittany/2013/06/03/are-women-destined-to-overtake-men-in-the-workforce-n1611532/page/full

 - Drexler, P. (2013, July 15).
 Women need more than confidence to succeed, they need ambition.
 Retrieved from http://www.forbes.com/sites/peggydrexler/2013/07/15/women-need-more-than-confidence-to-succeed-they-need-ambition/